Kent State University at Stark Theatre

 - Audition appointments are recommended, but not required.
 Stop by or call 330-244-5151 to schedule an audition appointment with the Fine Arts secretary.

-- Technical production opportunities are also available, such as stage and assistant stage managers, assistants to lighting, scenic, sound and costume designers.
+- Technical production opportunities are available to Kent State Stark students, such as stage and assistant stage managers, assistants to lighting, scenic, sound and costume designers.

 - Roles available and any additional audition requirements will be listed under each show.